 - Choose a bay that offers the best protection against waves, streams and wind.
 Especially waves can effect the function of your anchor.

 - If possible choose and sandy sea ground.
 Anchors will hold quite good and for leaving later your anchor will come up easy.
 Do not drop your anchor, when the sea ground is full of rocks or other obstructions (for example wrecks, cables, …).
 Sea plants like Posedonia will reduce the power of your anchor a lot, and these plants are protected!

-- You will find all required informations in your nautical charts and even better in coastal guide books.
+- You will find all required information in your nautical charts and even better in coastal guide books.
 Also do not drop anchor where it is prohibited.
 This information you always find in your nautical charts.